 - K-12 online lesson alignment to the principles of Universal Design for Learning: the Khan Academy

-Visit the PASTEUR4OA project which supports the development and alignment of Open Access strategies and policies at the national level to promote the implementation of the European Commission's 2012 Recommendation on Access to Scientific Information and the Open Access Mandate for Horizon 2020.
+Visit the PASTEUR4OA project which supports the development and alignment of Open Access strategies and policies to promote the implementation of the European Commission's 2012 Recommendation on Access to Scientific Information and the Open Access Mandate for Horizon 2020.